michelheil/CodingBasic/traitInUnitTest/README.md

 # Content
-In this project you will learn how to use a trait that can replace a particular method during unit testing
+In this project you will learn how to use a trait that can replace a particular method during unit testing (through dependency injection).

 Follow the steps below to do a Coding Dojo.